AlaskaAirlines/AuroDesignTokens/.github/PULL_REQUEST_TEMPLATE.md

 **By submitting this Pull Request, I confirm that my contribution is made under the terms of the Apache 2.0 license.**

 _Pull Requests will be evaluated by their quality of update and whether it is consistent with the goals and values of this project.
 Any submission is to be considered a conversation between the submitter and the maintainers of this project and may require changes to your submission._

 **Thank you for your submission!**<br>
--- Orion Design System Team
+-- Auro Design System Team